irvincardoza/blockchain_in_C/README.md

 This project implements a basic blockchain structure in C language, using linked lists to store blocks and the SHA-256 hashing algorithm from CommonCrypto for hashing.
 We use CommonCrypto as it is convinient for Macos users.

+### Why use this project?
+- Unlike other projects, this has all the code in one single file and no external pip/bash installs needed.
+It can be copy pasted and run easily.
+This projects is mainly to give an understanding as to how the blockchain works and teaches us to use the hash algorithm.

 ## Features

 - **Blockchain Structure**: Implemented using a linked list of blocks.